bsdimp/freebsd-git-docs/doc-cvt.md

 that name because there's an excellent chance that the repo will change from `doc` to `freebsd-doc` before we publish the final repo.
-The current plan for GitHub mirroring is to mirror to https://github.com/freebsd/freebsd-doc.git as well, but more on that later.
+The current plan for GitHub mirroring is to mirror to https://github.com/freebsd/freebsd-doc.git as well, but it is currently frozen as the point of the transition (notice that the main branch is still "master" instead of "main"), and more on that later.

 It's useful to have the old Subversion revisions.
 This data is stored using Git notes, but Git doesn't fetch those by default.
-The --config and is argument above changed the default to fetch the notes.
-If you've cloned the repo without this, or wish to add notes to an previsouly clone repository, use the following commands:
+The --config and the argument above changed the default to fetch the notes.
+If you've cloned the repo without this, or wish to add notes to an previously clone repository, use the following commands:
 ```
 % git config --add remote.origin.fetch "+refs/notes/*:refs/notes/*"
 % git fetch